 - Less Pressure – Some people find it easier to open up without the physical presence of a therapist, helping them express feelings more freely.

-Of course, face-to-face therapy has its own benefits, like the potential for stronger non-verbal communication and a more personal feel, but for many, video or phone sessions are a highly effective and accessible alternative.
+Of course, face-to-face therapy has its own benefits, like the potential for stronger non-verbal communication and a more personal feel, but for many, online therapy or telephone sessions are a highly effective and accessible alternative.

 So, what does all this tell us?
-I think we have to remember that it takes a lot of courage for someone to admit to themselves that they need help, and just as much courage to contact someone to obtain that help.
-Speaking on the phone or using video may seem less daunting than going to see a counsellor.
+I think we have to remember that it takes a lot of courage for someone to admit to themselves, or others, that they need help, and just as much courage to contact someone to obtain that help.
+Speaking on the telephone or using online therapy may seem less daunting than going to see a counsellor.
 It is also interesting that the telephone counsellors who were deemed the most helpful took an active role in the call and addressed practical as well as emotional issues.

 This evidence supports another study carried out in the US where clients said that they found telephone counselling ‘easier’ because it involved the “counsellor engaging with the client, rather than the client engaging with the counsellor” in face-to-face scenarios.